Introduction#

 ...

-The following flags are defined but no documented in both DISM Command-Line Options and DISM Global Options for Command-Line Syntax
+The following flags are not documented in the public DISM Command-Line Options and DISM Global Options for Command-Line Syntax pages.

 | Flag | Description |